ArturDorochowicz/node-jshint-windows/readme.txt

 1. Command line interface via jshint.bat

 For details look at node-jshint readme file in lib\node_modules\jshint directory.
-Please note that .jshintignore files are ignored due to unavailability of glob module on Windows.

 2. PowerShell jshint.psm1 module